 Use a standing (or adjustable) desk.

 Standing desk usage is on the rise – and with good reason.
 With a standing workstation, you can comfortably work at the computer, burn more calories and develop better cardiovascular health.
 You can use a standing desk with a high stool so you can opt to sit or stand.
 Alternatively, you can use an adjustable desk that will allow you to customize your workstation throughout the day.

 Ergonomics is the science of making the body comfortable – including in a workspace.
 Although having an ergonomic chair or keyboard won’t get your entire body moving, it will help ensure that you’re as pain-free as possible.
 With a comfy workspace and equipment that supports your body, you’ll be less likely to suffer from repetitive injuries and you’ll be ready to hit the gym after the workday ends.

 Try out cubicle exercises.

-There are dozens of cubicle exercises that you can use from your cubicle.
+There are dozens of cubicle exercises that you can do right at your desk.
 While your office mates might give you a few odd glances, you’ll benefit from a stronger body and less joint stiffness.
 Try doing some sitting pushups using the edge of your desk for resistance.
 You can also crunch your abdominals, do glute squeezes and stretch your chest muscles from a sitting position.